Jericho, New York: Economy

-Aer Lingus, the flag carrier of Ireland, operates its U.S. office in Jericho CDP and in the Town of Oyster Bay.
+Aer Lingus, the flag carrier of Ireland, operates its U.S. office in Jericho.
 Nathan's Famous is headquartered in Wing A of the second floor of One Jericho Plaza, in Jericho.

 Publishers Clearing House moved its headquarters to Jericho in 2017.

-Nationwide TFS, the top provider of personal payment solutions for Chapter 13, was founded there in 2011.
+Nationwide TFS, the top provider of personal payment solutions for Chapter 13, was founded in Jericho in 2011.